Gerede District

 Gerede District is a district of the Bolu Province of Turkey.
 Its seat is the town of Gerede.
 Its area is 1,060 km2, and its population is 33,833 (2021).
 Gerede is a large area of hill country surrounded by pine-covered mountains, on a passage from central Anatolia to the Black Sea coast.
 The climate is notoriously cold and wet, enough to make it a centre for cross-country skiing, and traffic on the highway often has to negotiate fog, rain and ice around Gerede.

+In 1928, the administrative centre of Gerede District, which was part of Bolu Province, was Gerede town.
+Gerede District consisted of the sub-districts (nahiye) of Merkez and Mengen.
+There were 106 villages in the Merkez sub-district and 32 villages in the Mengen sub-district.
+In the 1940 census, the Yeniçağa sub-district was added to the Gerede District.
+At that time, there were 121 villages in the Merkez subdistrict, 81 villages in the Mengen sub-district, and 17 villages in the Yeniçağa subdistrict.
+The total population of the District of Gerede was 56,161, comprising 24,094 men and 32,067 women.
+In the 1965 census, the population of the District of Gerede was determined to be 56,569, of which 17,638 were recorded as literate.
+At that time, Gerede District consisted of the sub-districts of Merkez, Dörtdivan and Yeniçağa.
+Mengen had been separated from this district and made into a district of its own.

 Composition

 There is one municipality in Gerede District: